rhomobile/rhomobile-docs/docs/en/edge/guide/ruby_extensions.md

 ## Adding Libraries to Your Rhodes Application

-During the course of your app development you might need to add an external ruby library with extra features that the rhodes framework doesn't provide.
+During the course of your app development you might need to add an external ruby library with extra features that the Rhodes framework doesn't provide.
 While we don't guarantee that all ruby libraries will work on the mobile device, you can follow the steps below to add and test libraries as needed.

 In RhoMobile, the require path is relative to the "app" subdirectory, since this is what gets bundled with the application.